Aharoni's rainbow cycle conjecture holds up to an additive constant: Introduction

 \subsection{Paper Outline}

 In~\cref{sec:tools} we state some preliminary lemmas needed in the proof of our main theorem.
 Our proof is split into two cases, depending on whether there are many `non-star' vertices or few non-star vertices.
-This case distinction is described precisely in~\cref{sec:setup}, where we also prove a key lemma used in the proof.
+We set-up our notation and assumptions in~\cref{sec:setup}, where we also prove a key lemma used in the proof.
 Then, we handle the many non-star case in \cref{sec:many}, and the few non-star case in~\cref{sec:few}.